 The Bank’s risk management covers all the actions taken by the responsible divisions for implementing the chosen risk strategies.
-Such actions comprise mainly conscious decisions to assume or to limit risk.
+Such actions mainly comprise conscious decisions to take on or limit risk.
 The Risk Control department is responsible, in particular, for ensuring that risks undertaken are transparent in all risk categories.
 This entails providing an annotated daily risk report to members of the Board of Management and various departments, focusing on the following points:

 - Market price risk on a value-at-risk (VaR) basis (group level and various sub-portfolios)

 - Credit VaR (group level and various sub-portfolios)

 - Overview of the liquidity position (economic and regulatory)

 In addition, various risk reports are submitted to the Supervisory Board, the Board of Management and specific departments on a monthly and quarterly basis.
 These include stress test presentations and sensitivity matrices.